otrv4/otrv4/otrv4.md

 * If the user requires encryption, store the plaintext message for possible retransmission, and send a Query Message.
-* Otherwise, if the user wants to advertise her versions using whitespace, attach the whitespace tag to the message.
+* Otherwise, if the user wants to advertise their versions using whitespace, attach the whitespace tag to the message.
 It's a good idea to stop sending whitespace tags after receiving a plaintext message from the other participant.